More Voter Resources

 Campus Vote Project – Michigan Student Voting Guide: A site geared specifically for college students, it answers questions like "Will voting in Michigan affect my federal financial aid?" and "Will registering to vote in Michigan prevent my parents from claiming me as a dependent on their taxes?"

-How to Vote in Every State: This ambitious project provides short videos for each state that detail how the voting process works.
+How to Vote in Every State: Published in 2016, this ambitious project provides short videos for each state that detail how the voting process works.
 Click here for the video about how to vote in Michigan.
 The effort is led by Hank and John Green, entrepreneurs known as the "Vlogbrothers."

 TurboVote: On TurboVote you can sign up to receive reminders about upcoming elections, apply for an absentee ballot and more.
 If your university or college is a TurboVote "partner," you'll be able to access even more features.
 Locally, Washtenaw Community College and the University of Michigan's Ginsberg Center are TurboVote partners.

 VoteSmart: This nonpartisan site, primarily geared toward national and state races, tries to help voters "find your political soulmate."
 (A local variation of this concept – called the Voter-Candidate Match – was developed by a group led by Allan Feldt for some of the local races on the Nov.
-8, 2016 ballot.)
+8, 2016 ballot.
+It is no longer active.)

 We'll be adding links to other voter resources as this election cycle unfolds.
 Have a suggestion?
-Let us know at email@example.com.
+Let us know by emailing Mary Morgan at firstname.lastname@example.org.